A guide to new mainstream free school revenue funding: 2024 to 2025

 Mainstream free schools get extra funding for pupils aged 5 to 19 with high needs from the local authority which commissioned the place.
 These pupils usually have an education, health and care plan.

-We expect schools to fund the first £6,000 of additional educational costs (over and above standard teaching and learning) for each high-needs pupil from their own budget.
+We expect schools to fund the first £6,000 of additional educational costs (over and above standard teaching and learning) for each high needs pupil from their own budget.

-More information on high-needs funding is available.
+More information about high needs funding is available.

 Universal infant free school meals